MeMantraa/MeMantra/README-Docker.md

    ```

    - On first run, the backend container installs only backend workspace dependencies inside Docker volumes (not on your host).
 The pnpm store is bind-mounted to `./.pnpm-store` to keep Docker VM usage low on macOS/Windows.
+   - The Postgres container reads `POSTGRES_*` from `apps/backend/.env`.
+If you later change these, remove the DB volume to reinitialize: `docker compose down -v`.

 3. **(Optional) Start PGAdmin in your browser**
    ```bash